lawrennd/old_talks/_datasets/includes/drawdata-data.md

 \installcode{drawdata}

-\setupcode{from drawdata import draw_scatter()}
+\setupcode{from drawdata import draw_scatter}

 \notes{Now you can draw scatter data to your heart's content.
-You can select one of th egroups and draw a region which will be filled roughly with random dots.
-You can then copy to the clipboard and convert to a `DataFrame` as follows.}
+You can select one of the groups and draw a region which will be filled roughly with random dots.}

 \code{draw_scatter()}

+\notes{You can then copy to the clipboard and convert to a `DataFrame` as follows.}

 \setupcode{import pandas as pd}